Fall in (Love with) the City

 10 Can't-Miss Shows Coming to Portland This Fall

-John Waters, Hasan Minhaj, and Perfume Genius are coming to town—plus, local favorites like the Portland Book Festival and Time-Based Art Festival return.
+John Waters, Hasan Minhaj, Perfume Genius, and more are coming to town—plus, local favorites like the Portland Book Festival and Time-Based Art Festival return.

 08/24/2021 By Conner Reed